 Therefore it’s always better in terms of sustainability to drink tap water.

-- Use a refillable water bottle and bring it with you on the go and to places that don’t serve tap water
+In addition to the water filter use a refillable water bottle and bring it with you on the go and to places that don’t serve tap water.
+And if you prefer sparkling water then get a water carbonator such as Soda Stream.

 Most German restaurants won’t offer tap water unless you insist.
 Bottled water has great margins and most Germans prefer sparkling water so therefore tap water is not an option (although some km0 restaurants now provide their own carbonated water).